CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## Setting up your IDE {#setting-up-your-ide}

 We need a good IDE for developing rust smart contracts.
-We recommend Intellij with Rust Plugin.
+We recommend Intellij with the Rust Plugin.